BOBBY HUTCHERSON-HIGHWAY ONE, CONCEPTION: THE GIFT OF LOVE AND UN POCO LOCO.

 Before that, the critics had their say on what was album number twenty-four for Bobby Hutcherson, Conception: The Gift Of Love.
 The album was well received by critics, who were won over by an album that took as its starting point hard bop.

 This was the music that Bobby Hutcherson grown up listening to and he still loved.
 However, Conception: The Gift Of Love wasn’t a homage to hard bop.
-Instead, Bobby Hutcherson reworked hard bop and transformed it into music that would appeal to audience in 1979.
+Instead, Bobby Hutcherson reworked hard bop and transformed it into music that would appeal to an audience in 1979.
 Just like the twenty-three albums that preceded Conception: The Gift Of Love, it was album that was an album that was guaranteed to swing.

 That was the case on No Siree Bob, a swinging and irresistible example of hard bop, where Bobby Hutcherson seamlessly flits between 4/4 and 7/4 on the first and second bars of what’s essentiality a twelve bar song.
 Clockwise is a laid back ballad that features a dizzying solo from Bobby Hutcherson’s vibes.
 He and George Cables’ piano plays leading roles and vie for supremacy on Clockwise.
 Joyous and irresistible described Remember To Smile which combines jazz with a samba beat.